Do you love running trails but the trails aren’t loving your feet back? It sounds like you need the best trail running shoes for backpacking.

 One runner, who described the King MT 1.5 as one tough shoe, said that the wide toe box, grippy tread, and cushioned sole made lightweight backpacking incredible.
 However, one reviewer complained that the shoe was too flat.

 Plus, it includes a 300 to 500-mile limited warranty covering defective shoes.

 Our next entry into our search for the best trail running shoes for backpacking is the La Sportiva Ultra Raptor.
 This shoe may have the coolest name on the list.
 It features a highly compressed EVA rock guard that protects your feet from rock bruises.
 The Sticky FriXion® XF rubber outsole delivers an impressive grip on rocks and overall better traction for the trail.
 Lastly, its Deluxe heel pocket cushioning and reinforcement provides better comfort for your ride.

-Amazon customers rated this shoe 4.4 out of 5 stars.
 One customer said he purposely tested the shoes on a trail run with a lot of wet granite and they gripped the terrain like glue.
 Another customer stated they dried very quickly and gave his feet lots of air during tough runs.
 However, several customers complained about the company’s shoe sizing.
 Many reviewers say the shoe runs small.

-This product can cost from $$ to $$.
 La Sportiva’s warranty period is unspecified.
 However, the company does claim it will refund or exchange shoes after a “warranty evaluation” to determine if the damage is from a defect or normal wear and tear.

 Salomon XA Pro 3D GTX®